Flinsch/flangee77/README.md

 [^1]: Of course, you can still be a professional as an indie developer, that's for sure.
 Please don't get me wrong here!

-You see, there are &ldquo;not many&rdquo; reasons to use this framework.
-But hey, maybe you're thinking, *haha, I'll outsmart this guy by using his framework precisely because of that!*
+I don't want to start a big discussion about whether and when you should use which framework/engine or even build your own, but you see: there are &ldquo;not many&rdquo; reasons to use _this_ framework.
+But hey, maybe you're thinking, _haha, I'll outsmart this guy by using his framework precisely because of that!_

 In this case, yes: Welcome, my friend!

+---